zsongit/easyaiot/README_en.md

 ### If this project has been valuable to you, remember to Star and follow it—this is tremendous encouragement and support for me.

 ## 🌟 Some Thoughts on the Project
+### Project Positioning: Supports high-concurrency inference, capture, analysis, alerting, and storage for a large number of cameras.
+Leverages Kubernetes-native cloud programming to achieve GPU pooling/slicing, model quantization, custom operators, and clustered deployment of AI services (supporting both vision and text tasks).
-#### I believe no single programming language excels at everything.
-However, when three programming languages are combined, EasyAIoT will become unparalleled – and it happens that I possess this unique trait.
+### I believe no single programming language excels at everything, but a combination of three languages would make EasyAIoT unbeatable—and it just so happens that I possess this exact trait.
-#### Java is suitable for platform development but not for network or AI programming.
-Python excels at network and AI programming but is less ideal for high-performance task execution.
-C++ is great for high-performance tasks but struggles with the domains of the other two.
-EasyAIoT envisions employing trilingual hybrid coding to build an AIoT platform that is challenging to implement, but incredibly easy to use.
+### Java is suitable for platform development but not ideal for network programming or AI tasks.
+Python excels in network and AI programming but falls short in high-performance execution.
+C++ is great for high-performance execution but lacks strengths in the other two areas.
+The vision for EasyAIoT is to blend these three languages into one integrated system, building an AIoT platform that may be challenging to implement—but incredibly easy to use.
 ![EasyAIoT Platform Architecture.jpg](.image/iframe2.jpg)
 #### Data flow between modules is as follows:
 ![EasyAIoT Platform Architecture.jpg](.image/iframe3.jpg)